jsonMartin/readwise-mirror/README.md

 - **Update Frontmatter**: When enabled, updates frontmatter in existing files during sync, overwriting values defined in the frontmatter template and keeping additional fields you might have added since the last sync.
 - When disabled, existing frontmatter will always completely be overwritten
-- Works best with Deduplication enabled to ensure consistent file handling
+- Works best with File Tracking enabled to ensure consistent file handling

 ### Frontmatter Protection